 The RN exam focuses on management and a deeper understanding of the range of nursing as a practice.

 In addition to demonstrating your knowledge as a potential RN, you'll also need to show your understanding of healthcare.
 This knowledge includes patients' rights and responsibilities, maintaining the emotional and mental welfare of your patients, and the effects of healthcare and nursing on patient outcomes.

 The NCLEX-RN uses an adaptive scoring system to administer questions.
-While you answer questions, the system will assess your aptitude, then give you personalized questions to test specific skills and knowledge.
+While you answer questions, the system will assess your aptitude, and then give you personalized questions to test specific skills and knowledge.

 The computer will continue to adapt its questions, covering all focus areas, until it reaches a 95% pass-fail certainty.

 If this makes you nervous, don't worry.
 You have plenty of time to prepare, and there are a lot of NCLEX study guides, online prep, and even a practice exam through the NCSNBN.